 Owasco Inlet, located in Tompkins and Cayuga counties, is a major tributary to Owasco Lake.
 The Inlet begins in Tompkins County southeast of the hamlet of Peruville, and then flows northward for roughly 24 miles through the villages of Groton, Locke and Moravia.
 Below Moravia, the Inlet flows through the Owasco Flats, a large and interesting wetland, before entering into Owasco Lake.

 There are 13.3 miles of Public Fishing Rights (PFR's) along the Inlet.
-There is one official PFR parking area and one trail head.
+There are two official PFR parking area and one trail head.
 Anglers also use unofficial pull-offs along the stream.
 Four of the tributaries to Owasco Inlet also have PFR, they are Hemlock, Dresserville, Decker and Sayles Creeks.

 Cayuga County Parks and Trails have a canoe launch, fishing platform and hiking trail near the mouth of the Inlet.
 For more information on Cayuga County Parks and Trails, visit their web site under Links Leaving the DEC's website in the right hand column.